The Makeup by Mario palette is amazing! I love your Ride and Die products! Thanks for sharing!

 I don’t wear false lashes! 🙂

-Honestly, I wanted to hate this mascara when I received a free sample in my Sephora Play box a few years ago, but I love it.
-I have never received more compliments on my lashes from friends, family, and coworkers than when I started using this mascara.
+Honestly, I wanted to hate this mascara when I received a free sample in my Sephora Play box a few years ago.
+However, I love it.
+In fact, I have never received more compliments on my lashes from friends, family, and coworkers than when I started using this mascara.

 One thing to note is that this mascara is not waterproof.
 In fact, the mascara smudges easily if made wet through sweating, crying, rain, etc. Anyone using this mascara should set their face makeup with a setting spray before mascara application, otherwise, the product will smudge.

 The only duds in the palette are Bronx and Claudia – the shimmery green and navy colors.
 These colors are definitely patchier than the other shades.
-Without a doubt, Claudia is the worst color in the palette in terms of pigmentation and ease of application; however, the actual color itself makes blue seem like another wearable neutral.
+Without a doubt, Claudia is the worst color in the palette in terms of pigmentation and ease of application.
+However, the actual color itself makes blue seem like another wearable neutral.